-Any surgical procedure involves risks and potential complications.
+As with all surgeries, an aortic aneurysm repair involves risks and possible complications.
 Complications may become serious and life threatening in some cases.
-Complications can develop during the procedure or throughout your recovery.
+Complications can develop during surgery or recovery.

 General risks of surgery

-- Bleeding, which can lead to shock or require blood transfusion
+Bleeding, which can lead to shock and require blood transfusion

 Potential complications of aortic aneurysm repair